ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 end;
 ```

-The second form, where there is no value before the first `when` keyword,
+The second form, where there is no value before the first `when` keyword, each
-each `when` expression is a separate independent boolean expression.
+`when` expression is a separate independent boolean expression.
+The first one
-The first one that evaluates to true causes the corresponding `then`
+that evaluates to true causes the corresponding `then` to be evaluated and that
-to be evaluated and that becomes the result.
-As before, if there is
-no matching `when` clause then the result is the `else` expression if
+becomes the result.
+As before, if there is no matching `when` clause then the
-present, or `null` if there is no `else`.
+result is the `else` expression if present, or `NULL` if there is no `else`.

-The result types must be compatible and the best type to hold the answer
+The result types must be compatible and the best type to hold the answer is
-is selected with the usual promotion rules.
+selected with the usual promotion rules.

 #### SELECT expressions

-Single values can be extracted from SQLite using an inline `select`
+Single values can be extracted from SQLite using an inline `select` expression.
-expression.
 For instance:

 ```sql
 set x_ := (select x from somewhere where id = 1);
 ```

-The select statement in question must extract exactly one column and
+The select statement in question must extract exactly one column and the type of
-the type of the expression becomes the type of the column.
-This form
+the expression becomes the type of the column.
+This form can appear anywhere an
-can appear anywhere an expression can appear, though it is most commonly
-used in assignments.
+expression can appear, though it is most commonly used in assignments.
 Something like this would also be valid:

 ```sql
 if (select x from somewhere where id = 1) == 3 then